 ‘These pages . . . are absolutely gorgeous’ Joslyn Tinker, PR Director, Fallon

 The Orion Publishing Group is one of the leading commercial publishers in the UK.
 It embraces the imprints of Orion, Gollancz, Weidenfeld & Nicolson and Phoenix and publishes more than 4,000 books and audio products.
 Orion authors include Ian Rankin, Terry Pratchett, Maeve Binchy and Antonia Fraser.

 Orion commissioned Envoy to project manage, design and create the original OrionBooks website which ran from 2004 to 2010.
-Envoy continues to work with Orion implenting their email newsletter campaigns including those for Carlos Ruiz Zafón, The Raven Mysteries, Horrid Henry and the Gollancz imprint.
+For several years envoy continued to work with Orion implenting their email newsletter campaigns including those for Carlos Ruiz Zafón, The Raven Mysteries, Horrid Henry and the Gollancz imprint.

 Weidenfeld & Nicolson commissioned a special website for Laura Barnett's début novel which became a number-one Sunday Times bestseller.